 Communicating science to policy makers (minimum 3 months at Cefas).

 This PhD suits a quantitatively-minded candidate.
-Suitable degrees could cover topics such as genetics, mathematics, physics and/or biologists with an interest in modelling.
-Essential – some experience in statistical or mathematical modelling.
-Desirable – working knowledge and experience in R/ Matlab, an interest in deep-sea ecology.
+Essential – some experience in R. Desirable – an interest in deep-sea ecology.

 How to apply